 - User name - The user name and password to be used for the Remote Desktop gateway you are connecting to.
 You can also select Use connection credentials to use the same user name and password as those used for the remote desktop connection.

-Manage your user accounts
+Manage your user accounts (available in beta only)